-It might save time to update all your networks with the same content but remember that people could be engaged with you across all of your social networks.
-Some customers could get frustrated at seeing the same message on each network.
-Each social network is different, so the message you send out through each should vary (even if only ever so slightly).
+It might save time to update all your chosen platforms with the same content but remember that people could be engaged with you across all of your social media platforms.
+Some customers could get frustrated at seeing the same message repeatedly.
+Each social medias platform is different, so the message you send out through each should vary (even if only ever so slightly).

 10. Communicate with staff

 Make your staff aware of your social media presence and communicate with them on how each network is intended to be used to benefit the business.